igor-snowflare/fractal_gen/README.md

 A small Python tool that produces renders of the Mandelbrot Set based on just several input criteria.

-## Using the tool
+## Using the Tool

-Different results can be achieved by changing the values in the `config` file.
+Different results can be achieved by changing the values in the `lib/config` file.
 Their purpose is as follows:

 * `x_max` — Farthest positive value that will be rendered on the horizontal axis
 * `x_min` — Farthest negative value that will be rendered on the horizontal axis